qas1qsq1/comp2113_project/README.md

 - **Buff and Debuff**: Developed functions for applying buffs and debuffs that affect player attributes.
 Buffs can increase attack, life points, or max life points, while debuffs decrease them.
 Notably, there is a special debuff where max life is reduced, but a 10% increase in life is given.
 These functions include checks to ensure that life does not exceed maximum limits.

 - **Fight System**: Implemented a combat system where players can choose to fight monsters.
-The fight mechanics calculate damage based on player and monster stats, adding excitement and risk to the game.
+The fight mechanics calculate damage based on player and monster stats, and reward players with scores based on their performance, adding excitement and risk to the game.

 - **Winner Calculation**: After all players complete their journeys, the program calculates the final scores and identifies the winner.
 If multiple players share the highest score, a "Draw" is declared.
 However, if all players die, the program will end in advance.
 This feature provides closure and a competitive element to the game.
 ## 4. Library Used